klu235/reference/src/conditional-compilation.md

 <div class="warning">

-Warning: It is possible for arbitrarily-set configuration options to have the same value as compiler-set configuration options.
-For example, it is possible to do `rustc --cfg "unix" program.rs` while compiling to a Windows target, and have both `unix` and `windows` configuration options set at the same time.
-It is unwise to actually do this.
+Warning: Arbitrarily-set configuration options may clash with compiler-set configuration options.
+For example, it is possible to do `rustc --cfg "unix" program.rs` while compiling to a Windows target, and thus have both `unix` and `windows` configuration options set at the same time.
+Doing that would be unwise.

 </div>